"I can'd talk right now, I'll call you back," I snapped, and hung up. I

 Boney smiled at me kindly, waiting.

-"I waited to do something because, I mean, she's obviously not with a friend," I said, pointing at the disarray in the living room.
+"I waited to do something because, I mean, she's obviously not with a

 "You"ve lived here, what, Mr Dunne, two years?" she asked.